Details coming: SOON!

 The social network that stretches from your coffee cup all the way back to that little tree nestled somewhere on a tropical mountainside is vast and complex.
 This seminar will introduce its participants to some of the people and processes that make up this network.
 In this seminar students will have the opportunity to meet and work alongside those who labor in every stage of production.
 Discover the people and conditions behind what so many around the world take for granted.

-Over the course of SOC291/SWK291 Production and Place—Coffee Production in Guatemala (2-4 cr) we will get to know the people who cultivate the soil, tend the trees, and pick the cherries in the coffee fields of Guatemala.
+SOC291/SWK291: Production and Place—Coffee Production in Guatemala (2–4 cr) provides students with an opportunity to get to know the people who cultivate the soil, tend the trees, and pick the cherries in the coffee fields of Guatemala.
 We will work alongside them, share meals with them, and hear their stories.
 We will meet the people who extract the beans from the fleshy fruit and who wash, sort, and grade them.
 We will talk with the people who buy and sell the beans, who transport them, who roast them, and who prepare and package them for sale on the retail market.
 We will observe the conditions of exchange that inhere between the parties all along the chain.
 We will examine various ways in which these processes have been organized, and we will hear what Guatemalans say about how those various arrangements have impacted their lives, their families, and their communities.